Drag Race (franchise): BBC

-In June 2018, the producers of the RuPaul's Drag Race hinted that a British adaptation of the show was in the works.
-It was later confirmed that Fenton Bailey, Randy Barbato and RuPaul had a meeting with the BBC and that "something is coming, be afraid – be very afraid.
-Nothing’s impossible."
-A year later, it was revealed that the first season of RuPaul's Drag Race UK was set to premiere through BBC Three and WOW Presents Plus.
+In June 2018, the franchise producers hinted that a British adaptation of the series was in the works.
+It was later confirmed that creators had a meeting with the BBC and that "something is coming, be afraid – be very afraid.
+Nothing's impossible."
+A year later, the first season of RuPaul's Drag Race UK was set to premiere through BBC Three.
 RuPaul and Michelle Visage continued to be the main judges of the British adaptation, with Alan Carr and Graham Norton as recurring judges.
-The Vivienne was crowned to be "UK's First Drag Superstar" for the debut season.